 Kylie Jenner got a lot of flak in 2016 for crediting her cleavage to her menstrual cycle.
 But here's the thing: While we obviously can't confirm or deny her party line, she's not being scientifically inaccurate.
 "Period boobs" are very, very much a thing, and it's super normal for breasts to fluctuate in size depending on the time of the month.

 "Changes in the breast are very typical during the menstrual cycle due to hormonal fluctuations," says Jessica A. Shepherd, MD, a Chicago-based ob-gyn and expert for SweetSpot Labs, a feminine hygiene brand.
 "You may experience [increased swelling], tenderness, or pain.
 These changes usually subside in some form and are gone by the end of the cycle."

 This all being said, Shepherd notes that it's still important to monitor your breasts on a regular basis—both on and off your period—to ensure that nothing is out of the ordinary.
-Keep reading to find out which changes are normal during your menstrual cycle and which should raise red flags.

 "Knowing the general consistency of your breast tissue is important, and that's why monthly breast exams at home are helpful," advises Shepherd.
 Breast tissue is typically pretty lumpy and granular to begin with, but only you (and your doc) can know what's normal for you, which is why if you don't know already, it might be wise to ask your ob-gyn to walk you through a breast exam at your next checkup.

 That being said, if (after your period) you feel a firm, hard lump on or near your breast or under your arm, it's probably a good idea to get it checked out, even though it could very well be benign, says Shepherd.
 She also says to look out for any weird-colored or bloody discharge, or significant changes in the size or shape of your breast.

 How to Deal With Period Boobs